Doulas are non-medical childbirth companions who provide mental, emotional and physical support to women and their

 When you hire a private doula, you are choosing someone based on their level of experience, their specialties, and how comfortable you and your partner feel while interacting with that person.
 You will most likely choose a primary doula and a back-up doula, two people you can count on to support you throughout your labor and birth.
 They will meet with you several times before your baby is born, usually in your home.
 After the birth, your doula will follow-up with a postpartum visit in your home.
-The person that you hire is very likely to be the one you will speak with on the phone, who will support you during labor and help you to process your birth afterwards.
+The person that you hire will be the one you will speak with on the phone, who will support you during labor and help you to process your birth afterwards.

 When you use a hospital doula program, you are agreeing to use any and sometimes several of the doulas on their staff.
 Prenatally, you may speak with a doula, but they are not likely to be the doula on-call when you go into labor.
 If you are laboring through a shift change, you are likely to be supported by the next doula on-call.
 Home visits are not part of the package.
 If you want support at home, you can hire a postpartum doula through the hospital.
 The benefits of using the hospital doula program include lower costs and the opportunity to meet and work with several doulas.

 When should I hire a doula?

 As soon as you know you want one!
 We recommend contacting doulas well before your 3rd trimester to assure you can hire and build a relationship with the right doula for you.
 Generally, doulas will have more availability earlier in your pregnancy.
 You may very well be able to hire an awesome doula later in your pregnancy, but you may have less choice of who to work with and less time to build a strong relationship before birth.

 Will my doula provide other services?